nphan0114/HangmanApp/README.md

       # Added hangman diagram #
 Had to learn JS canvas to draw the stick figure.
-Hanger background is drown by me :D
+Hanger background is drawn by me :D